rsfarzo/cloud-storage/README_TOO.md

 gem "dotenv-rails", groups: [:development, :test]
 ```

-4. Active Storage declare one or many (array) attached file/s.
-There is no column defined on the model side (no migration), Active Storage takes care of the mapping between your records and the attachment.
-If we wanted a model reference to AS, then CarrierWave with Cloudinary.
+4. Create Active Storage associations to one or many attached file/s .
+Multi-file uploads refence an array of AS objects.
+There is no column defined on the model side (no migration).
+Active Storage takes care of the mapping between your records and the attachment.
+If we wanted an AR reference to AS, then use CarrierWave with Cloudinary.

-  - Add to your model file, such at `Post.rb` or `User.rb`.If you don't have a User model already, as in Devise:  `generate model User image:attachment`.
+  - Add to your model file, such at `Post.rb` or `User.rb`.
+If you don't have a User model already, as in Devise:  `generate model User image:attachment`.
 ```
   # one image @ AWS:
   has_one_attached :image, service: :amazon